Nancy F. Myers, Ph.D.

-- Management and leadership consultation – Assisting managers to develop best practices for their work at UNL.
+- Assisting managers to develop best practices for their work at the university.

-- 360 degree assessment – Obtaining feedback to build on and improve management practices.
+- Obtaining feedback to build on and improve management practices.
 360 assessments are offered for leadership development and learning opportunities.
 Raters are chosen by the leader for the purpose of providing feedback.
-The OD director is certified to provide assessments by the Center for Creative Leadership, as well as other vendors.
+Nancy is certified to provide assessments by the Center for Creative Leadership, as well as other vendors.
 All assessments are confidential and shared only with the individual requesting the 360 feedback.

-- Group problem solving and facilitation – helping a group identify a key issue, gather information about it, and outline decisions or action plans needed to address the issue.
+- Helping a group identify a key issue, gather information about it, and outline decisions or action plans needed to address the issue.